dd32/td-gh-ex/readme.txt

 2. Activate the theme through the 'Appearance' menu in WordPress

+Please note that changing the colors of the theme can affect accessibility.

 == Change log ==
+Version 1.8, 2015-05-11
+Added options to change the text-and background color of the Highlights.

 Version 1.7, 2015-05-08
 Added an option to change the text color of the Call to Action button.
 Added an additional widget area to the footer below the social menu, where you can add a copyright text.